 4. Enjoy the Christmas Market

-Every year from late November until 1 January, the Jardin Albert 1er transforms into a festive village.
-The Christmas market is the main event in Nice in December one of the highlights of the Nice winter season.
+Every year from late November until early January, the Jardin Albert 1er transforms into a festive village.
+The Christmas market is the main event in Nice in December, one of the highlights of the Nice winter season.

 Don’t miss the socca.
 This Niçois specialty, a chickpea pancake, is perfect for warming up on chilly evenings.

-A beautiful Christmas parade, La Grande Parade de Noël, takes place on the first or second Sunday in December.
-For the exact dates, head over to my article about the Nice Christmas market.
+A beautiful Christmas parade, La Grande Parade de Noël, takes place on Sunday, 7 December.

 5. Shop till you drop during the winter sales